Best VR Laptops 2025: Quest Link, Air Link, and SteamVR

 Is RTX 4060 enough?

-How much RAM/storage?
+How much RAM and storage?

-Can a thin-and-light handle VR?
+Can thin-and-light laptops handle VR?